940 S. Figueroa St. Los Angeles, CA 90015 | map |

 The 5th floor on opening night of the Julia Shoschek Foundation's exhibition.
 The LED wall at the end of the corridor was displaying "Doku The Flow."
 Photo: Bill Counter - February 6, 2026

-The first room to the left, overlooking Figueroa.
-Photo: Bill Counter - February 2026
+A view to the west.
+Photo: Bill Counter - March 2026

 On the fire escape, looking east along the side of the building.
 In the upper center it's a sign for The Met, an apartment building at Flower and Olympic.
 The windows and doors on the right are from the 4th floor ballroom.
 Photo: Bill Counter - February 2026

 The room at the end of the hall, with windows overlooking Figueroa St. On the LED wall it was Lu Wang's "Doku The Flow" from 2024.
+Above this room, on the northwest corner of the roof, there's a space intended for the building's caretaker.
 Photo: Bill Counter - February 2026

 | Downtown: theatre district overview | Hill St. and farther west | Broadway theatres | Spring St. theatres | Main St. and farther east | downtown theatres by address | downtown theatres alphabetical list | Westside | Hollywood | Westwood and Brentwood | Along the Coast | [more] Los Angeles movie palaces | the main alphabetical list | theatre history resources | film and theatre tech resources | theatres in movies | LA Theatres on facebook | contact info | welcome and site navigation guide |